Maryam-hkiabi/OralMicrobiome/README.md

 The author of OralMicrobiomSubstanceUse R package is Maryam Hasanzadehkiabi.
-The author wrote the 10 functions in this package.This package relies on and integrates already existing R packages: rBLAST, phyloseq, metacoder, rentrez, HMP16SData, ggplot2, plotly, vegan.
+The author wrote the 10 functions in this package.This package relies on and integrates already existing R packages: rBLAST, phyloseq, rentrez, HMP16SData, ggplot2, plotly, vegan.
 These packages are integrated into the 10 functions and are extended to fit the goal on this package that is Oral Microbiome in Substance Users specifically.

 To help with the process of making this package the following were used: